CenterBLC/N1904/docs/features/oslots.md

 The value of this feature for word objects is always just one number: the number of the slot the word occupies.
 All word occurrences are numbered from 1 to 137779 in the order they occur in the Greek New Testament.

-This features is used in combination with the special set of ['E.' functions](https://annotation.github.io/text-fabric/tf/cheatsheet.html#special-edge-feature-oslots).
+This features is used in combination with the special subset of ['E.' functions](https://annotation.github.io/text-fabric/tf/cheatsheet.html#special-edge-feature-oslots).

 For example, the following snippet shows the nodes associated with node #382714 (= verse node for Matt.
 1:1):